 3. Millionaires Increase Earnings

-There are a few ways to go about increasing your earnings on your path to becoming a millionaire.
+There are a few ways to increase your earnings on your path to becoming a millionaire.

-The fact is that most millionaires have a full-time job.
+The fact is that most millionaires have full-time jobs.
 And they might work it for a full 40 years.
-If routine work is how you make money, you could ask for a raise.
+You could ask for a raise if routine work is how you make money.
 Easier said than done, sure.
-But there are sure-fire ways to speak with your management about increasing your base salary.
+But there are surefire ways to speak with your management about increasing your base salary.
 The best part?
-An increased salary affects your income every year from now until retirement.
+An increased pay affects your income every year from now until retirement.
 You aren't just doing it for your current self, but for your future self too.

 You could switch jobs.
 Self-made millionaire Steve Adcock attributes changing jobs (and getting raises each time) to be one of the critical factors in becoming a millionaire.
 Steve also focuses on the need to work hard and start investing as early as you can.
 Or you could find sources of passive income or secure a second job.
 Surprisingly there are easy ways to generate passive income, tons of side hustles to start, real estate ventures, and other easy ways to earn money and build wealth.

 Increased earnings can be invested and grow into future millionaire wealth.
 A simple rule of thumb is that a dollar invested today will grow into $10 in 30 years.
 Using this fact, one can quickly see how a few thousand dollars in extra earnings can make significant headway on your path to future millionaire status.
 The bottom line: increasing your earnings is how to become a millionaire.
-There's no “best way” to do this, but it's critically important to reach your millionaire financial goals.
+There's no “best way” to do this, but reaching your millionaire financial goals is critically important.

 4. Millionaires Also Decrease Their Spending

 Many financial writers point out that the stereotypical “millionaire lifestyle” is antithetical to becoming a millionaire.
 Why?
-We think of millionaires as having a big house, a fancy car, the nicest clothes.
-But if you spend all your money, then you aren't a millionaire anymore.
+We think of millionaires as having a big house, a fancy car, and the nicest clothes.
+But if you spend all your money, you aren't a millionaire.
 The truth is that most millionaires find ways to decrease their spending.
 They don't buy dumb crap.

 This behavior—spend less, save more—is how to become a millionaire.
 It's counterintuitive to our traditional thoughts.
 The people who don't look like millionaires are the ones who frequently are millionaires.
 It's the adage of the “millionaire next door.”